fsprojects/FAKE/help/markdown/fake-commandline.md

 ### `<script.fsx>` or `--script <script.fsx>`

 Required.
 The path to your `.fsx` build file.
-Note that for `fake run` the first "unknown" argument as parsed as the script name and all other parameters are interpreted as arguments for the script.
+Note that for `fake run` the first "unknown" argument is parsed as the script name and all other parameters are interpreted as arguments for the script.

 To support specially named files like `--fsiargs` you could use `fake build --script --fsiargs`

 ### `--fsiargs <fsiargs>`

-Pass an single argument after this switch to FSI when running the build script.
+Pass a single argument after this switch to FSI when running the build script.
 See [F# Interactive Options](http://msdn.microsoft.com/en-us/library/dd233172.aspx) for the fsi CLI details.

 This way you can use for example `#if MYFLAG` compiler directives in your script and use `--fsiargs --define:MYFLAG`